yiisoft/yii2/docs/guide/db-active-record.md

 #### Relation table aliases <span id="relation-table-aliases"></span>

 As noted before, when using JOIN in a query, we need to disambiguate column names.
-Therefor often an alias is defined for a table.
+Therefore often an alias is defined for a table.
 Setting an alias for the relational query would be possible by customizing the relation query in the following way:

 ```php